 Not all patients with identified lumbar disc damage are ideal candidates for the procedure.
 While ADR has been around for over a decade, it has a limited pathology; meaning there are some sources of back pain that won’t respond well to the procedure.
 Although there’s not enough research to conclusively establish criteria for “perfect candidates” for ADR, results of recent studies suggest better odds of a successful outcome for patients with:

 - Disc damage limited to one or two levels

 Most people experiencing LBP aren’t going to need surgery.
 Even when ADR does become a possibility for a patient, surgeons may recommend traditional spinal fusion surgery.
 Before agreeing with recommendations, patients are encouraged to seek a second opinion and explore non-surgical treatments that may not have been previously considered.

 If you’re considering disc replacement or would like a second opinion, reach out to Dr. Bae and his team at The Spine Institute Center in Los Angeles.
-Dr. Bae, an expert of spine surgery Los Angeles patients can turn to, and his team of diagnosticians and spine specialists can confirm your diagnosis and may be able to offer additional treatment options.
+Dr. Bae, an expert of spine surgery Santa Monica patients can turn to, and his team of diagnosticians and spine specialists can confirm your diagnosis and may be able to offer additional treatment options.
 Schedule an in-person consultation by call (310) 828-7757 today.